ApexRMS/wisdm/docs/_sections/section01.md

     2. Spatial Data Preparation
     3. Data Preparation (Non-Spatial)
     4. Variable Reduction
-    5a.
-Generalized Linear Model
-    5b.
-Maxent
-    5c.
-Random Forest
+    5. Models (Maxent, Random Forest, GLM)
     6. Apply Model
 Within this pane, the stages needed in the *Scenario* can be selected.
 ### Run Order
-*Run Order* represents the order in which the stages will be run.
+Found on the right-hand side of the *Pipeline* table, *Run Order* represents the order in which the stages will be run.
 ### Jobs
 The *Jobs* argument is not currently used in WISDM, but within **SyncroSim**, it specifies the maximum number of jobs per stage.
-In **WISDM**, the number of jobs is defined by the number of multiprocessing tiles.
+On the other hand, within **WISDM**, the number of jobs is defined by the number of multiprocessing tiles.
 <br>

 <p id="heading03"> <h2>Datafeeds</h2> </p>